zueDS/Shuttler-Badminton-Scorecard/Readme.md

 # Shuttler-Badminton-Scorecard

 <br>
-Shuttler - Badminton Score and Player Management System employs file handling to store data such as player details and scores of each player.
-The program may show scores of each player and the admin can enter score updates of the players during a match.
+<div>Shuttler - Badminton Score and Player Management System employs file handling to
+store data such as player details and scores of each player.
+The program may show scores of each player and the admin can enter score updates of the players during a match.</div>

 The ‘Shuttler’ project is built on a database, C# object-oriented programming language, and network techniques.
 We used MySQL as the best and easiest way to store our